frederic-perez/AmE-dictionary/data/idioms.md

 __call bullshit__ State that some given information is incorrect. _A: “The first president of the U.S.A. was Thomas Jefferson.”
 B: “I’m gonna have to call bullshit on that.”_
 __call dibs (on something)__ _slang_ :dart: To claim the right to do or choose something first before others.
 “Dibs” is a shortening of “dibstones,” counters used in an 18th-century children’s game. _Hey, I called dibs on sitting in the front seat of the car!_ _Whoever calls dibs can have this last piece of cake._
 __call down__ __5__ To invoke or request divine intervention.
 A noun or pronoun can be used between “call” and “down.” _I wouldn’t cross a woman who converses with the spirits—who knows what kinds of punishments she can call down on us!_ _He called down a curse upon the King and his descendants._
+__call for (someone or something)__
 __call for__ To require as necessary or appropriate the job calls for typing skills.
 __call it a day__ :two::hammer: _If there are no further points, then let’s call it a day._
 __call it even__ :two: To acknowledge or consider a situation or exchange as being equal or equitable, as regarding debt, status, ability, a contest, etc. _I’ll pay the Internet bill if you’ll pay the electricity bill, and then we’ll just call it even._
 __call of nature__ The need to go to the toilet.
 __call off__
 __call on (someone or something)__ :two::hammer: _He called on me._
-__call out__ :nine: __1__ To announce something.
+__call out__ :nine::m: __1__ To announce something.
 In this usage, a noun or pronoun can be used between “call” and “out.” _Once everyone is seated, the host will call out the winners’ names._ _If you’ve got Bingo, call it out!_ __2__ To shout in an attempt to draw attention to oneself. _I called out to my best friend when I saw her walking down the street, but she had headphones on and couldn’t hear me._ _My husband came running when he heard me call out for help._ __3__ :dart: To confront one about one’s misdeeds or unpleasant behavior.
 In this usage, a noun or pronoun can be used between “call” and “out.” _If your intern keeps coming in late, you need to call her out on it._ _He called me out for being late._ _Never call out a narcissist._ _Why would you publicly call out someone for a typo?_ __4__ To challenge one to a fight.
 In this usage, a noun or pronoun can be used between “call” and “out.” _I wouldn’t call that guy out—I know for a fact that he carries a knife._ __5__ To request one’s aid or presence.
 In this usage, a noun or pronoun can be used between “call” and “out.” _When that case had me stumped, I called another detective out to review it with me._ _The president called out military troops when the situation became unstable._ __6__ To utilize something, often a quality or skill.
 In this usage, a noun or pronoun can be used between “call” and “out.” _The championship game was so intense that I really had to call out my mental toughness just to get through it._ __7__ To order something by phone. _Just tell me what you want for dinner, and I’ll call out for it._
 __call someone names__ :three: To call someone by an abusive or insulting name. _Billy cried when the other kids called him names.
 John was punished for calling his teacher names._ _I wouldn’t call you names._
 __call someone on the carpet__ To call someone before an authority to be scolded or reprimanded.
 __call someone out__ :four: To challenge someone to a fight. _Max wanted to call him out but thought better of it._